Get Lost in Nature at Myakka River State Park

 Wildlife is abundant at Myakka River State Park.
 The Myakka River connects two bodies of water and is home to many alligators.

-If you are a wildlife photographer, you will not have a hard time finding a subject.
-Whether you are hiking, paddling, or simply driving your car through the park, you are sure to see plenty of wildlife in its natural habitat.
+If you enjoy wildlife photography, you will not have difficulty finding a subject.
+While hiking, paddling, or driving your car through the park, you will see plenty of wildlife in its natural habitat.

 Bird Watching

 Take a stroll down the Myakka Birdwalk.
-There are informative signs about common birds and wildlife that help with identifying species.
-Learn about the local and migratory birds that visit the Myakka River State Park.
+There are informative signs about common birds and wildlife that help identify species.
+Learn about the birds that visit the Myakka River State Park.

-Don’t forget to bring your binoculars or just bring some quarters to look through the spotting scope.
+Don’t forget to bring your binoculars or some quarters to look through the spotting scope.
 You might even get lucky and spot the local alligators while you’re there.

 Myakka River State Park is just east of Sarasota on Highway 72.
 The parks offer the nature lover a break from city life for a day. filled with adventure and education.